bradlipovsky/bradlipovsky.github.io/_pages/about.md

   - /about.html
 ---

 The environmental geophysics and computation research group in the [Department of Earth and Space Sciences](http://ess.uw.edu) at the [University of Washington](http://washington.edu) is lead by [Brad Lipovsky](https://www.ess.washington.edu/people/profile.php?pid=lipovsky--brad).
 Learn more about our [group vision](https://github.com/bradlipovsky/group-vision/blob/main/group-vision.md).
+Our group runs the University of Washington [Photonic Sensing Facility](http://psf.uw.edu).

 **Our group is hiring.** If you're interested in undergraduate, graduate, or postdoctoral positions, [please reach out](mailto://bpl7@uw.edu).